Common Causes if Dizziness

 The symptoms of a perilymphatic fistula may include dizziness, vertigo, imbalance, nausea, and vomiting.
-Usually however, patients report an unsteadiness which increases with activity and which is relieved by rest.
-Some people experience ringing or fullness in the ears, and many notice a hearing loss.
+Usually, however, patients report an unsteadiness that increases with activity and which is relieved by rest.
+Some people experience ringing or fullness in their ears, and many notice hearing loss.
 Some people with fistulas find that their symptoms get worse with coughing, sneezing, or blowing their noses, as well as with exertion and activity.
-The diagnosis of a perilymphatic fistula can only be confirmed at surgery when the hole is actually seen.
+The diagnosis of a perilymphatic fistula can only be confirmed at surgery when the hole is seen.
 Although most perilymphatic fistulas will heal spontaneously with rest, in some situations, surgery is performed to patch the hole.

 Otosclerosis is the abnormal growth of a bone in the middle ear.
 This bone prevents structures within the ear from working properly and causes hearing loss.
 For some people with otosclerosis, the hearing loss may become severe.
 The cause of otosclerosis is not fully understood, although research has shown that otosclerosis tends to run in families and may be hereditary.
 Research shows that white, middle-aged women are most at risk and some research shows a relationship between otosclerosis and the hormonal changes associated with pregnancy.

 Hearing loss is the most frequent symptom of otosclerosis.
 The loss may appear very gradually.
 In addition to hearing loss, some people with otosclerosis may experience dizziness, balance problems, or tinnitus.
-In many cases a surgical procedure called a stapedectomy is an option for treatment of otosclerosis.
+In many cases, a surgical procedure called a stapedectomy is an option for the treatment of otosclerosis.

 Treatments for Dizziness/Imbalance